 The Compensation and Organization Committee is responsible for senior executive remuneration.
 The Committee aims to ensure that remuneration packages are competitive so that individuals are appropriately rewarded relative to their responsibility, experience and value to the Company.
 Annual bonuses for the executive Directors and senior executive management are determined by the Committee based on the achievement of the Company's objectives.
 The Committee also oversees succession planning for the Company's senior management.
-The Compensation and Organization Committee is currently comprised of the following independent Directors: Joan Garahy (Chairperson), Rónán Murphy and Linda Grais.
-On April 26, 2022, William Hall and Mary Pendergast stepped down as members of the Committee and Linda Grais joined the Committee.
+The Compensation and Organization Committee is currently comprised of the following independent Directors: Joan Garahy (Chairperson), Professor William Hall, Mary Pendergast and Rónán Murphy.

-Nominating, Sustainability and Governance Committee
+Nominating and Governance Committee

-The Nominating, Sustainability and Governance Committee is responsible for Board succession, oversight of the Board and committee composition and performance and oversight of the Company's corporate governance and business ethics initiatives and strategies and activities in respect to environmental, social and governance (ESG) matters.
+The Nominating and Governance Committee is responsible for Board succession, oversight of the Board and committee composition and performance and oversight of the Company's corporate governance and business ethics initiatives and strategies and activities in respect to environmental, social and governance (ESG) matters.
 The Committee reviews the membership of the Board of the Company and Board Committees on an ongoing basis.
 As part of this, it regularly evaluates the balance of skills, knowledge and experience on the Board and then, based on this evaluation, identifies and, if appropriate, recommends individuals to join the Board of the Company.
 The Committee uses external search consultants as needed to assist it in identifying potential new outside Directors.
-Once potential suitable candidates are identified either by the external search consultants or by members of the Nominating, Sustainability and Governance Committee, the Committee then discusses and considers the skills, knowledge and experience of the potential candidate.
+Once potential suitable candidates are identified either by the external search consultants or by members of the Nominating and Governance Committee, the Committee then discusses and considers the skills, knowledge and experience of the potential candidate.
 The Committee will assess if the Board of the Company requires and would benefit from the potential candidate's skills, knowledge and experience and, if it decides the potential candidate is suitable, the Committee would recommend to the Board of the Company that the potential candidate be appointed.
 The Board of the Company then decides whether or not to appoint the candidate.
 The Committee considers diversity of the Board members when making recommendations to the Board of the Company.
 The Committee Charter was updated in February 2022 to include specific responsibilities in respect to the oversight of the Company's strategic plans, objectives and risks relating to ESG matters.
-The Committee changed its name to Nominating, Sustainability and Governance Committee in
+The Nominating and Governance Committee currently comprises the following independent Directors: Eugene McCague (Chairperson), Professor William Hall and Joan Garahy.